-Jasmine Bowers, Tiffanie Smith and Sanethia Thomas, all Ph.D. students in the Department of Computer & Information Science & Engineering, recently received the National Center for Women and Information Technology (NCWIT) North Florida & Southeast Georgia Affiliate Award for Aspirations in Computing.
+Jasmine Bowers, Tiffanie Smith and Sanethia Thomas, all Ph.D. students in the Department of Computer & Information Science & Engineering, received the National Center for Women and Information Technology (NCWIT) North Florida & Southeast Georgia Affiliate Award for Aspirations in Computing.
 The NCWIT Aspirations in Computing (AiC) Collegiate Award was designed to honor technical accomplishments of women in college.

 Bowers’ research focuses on digital finance privacy and security.
 She is currently working on a project called, “Characterizing Security and Privacy Practices in Emerging Digital Credit Applications.”